 In Text mode, only blank lines and page delimiters separate paragraphs.
 As a result, paragraphs can be indented, and adaptive filling determines what indentation to use when filling a paragraph.
 See Adaptive Fill.

 Text mode turns off the features concerned with comments except when you explicitly invoke them.
-It changes the syntax table so that single-quotes are considered part of words.
-However, if a word starts with single-quotes, these are treated as a prefix for purposes such as capitalization.
-That is, M-c will convert ‘'hello'’ into ‘'Hello'’, as expected.
+It changes the syntax table so that apostrophes are considered part of words (e.g., ‘don't’ is considered one word).
+However, if a word starts with an apostrophe, it is treated as a prefix for the purposes of capitalization (e.g., M-c converts ‘'hello'’ into ‘'Hello'’, as expected).

-If you indent the first lines of paragraphs, then you should use Paragraph-Indent Text mode rather than Text mode.
-In this mode, you do not need to have blank lines between paragraphs, because the first-line indentation is sufficient to start a paragraph; however paragraphs in which every line is indented are not supported.
-Use M-x paragraph-indent-text-mode to enter this mode.
-Use M-x paragraph-indent-minor-mode to enable an equivalent minor mode in situations where you can't change the major mode—in mail composition, for instance.
+If you indent the first lines of paragraphs, then you should use Paragraph-Indent Text mode (M-x paragraph-indent-text-mode) rather than Text mode.
+In that mode, you do not need to have blank lines between paragraphs, because the first-line indentation is sufficient to start a paragraph; however paragraphs in which every line is indented are not supported.
+Use M-x paragraph-indent-minor-mode to enable an equivalent minor mode for situations where you shouldn’t change the major mode—in mail composition, for instance.

-window manager defines M-<TAB> to switch windows, you can type ESC
+M-TAB to switch windows, you can type ESC